ibm-cloud-docs/openshift/cli-ks-plugin.md

 [Classic infrastructure]{: tag-classic-inf}

 Remove a network load balancer (NLB) IP address from a subdomain.
-If you remove all IPs from a subdomain, the subdomain still exists but no IPs are associated with it. **Note**: You must run this command for each IP address that you want to remove.
+If you remove all IPs from a subdomain, the subdomain still exists but no IPs are associated with it.
 {: shortdesc}

+Run this command for each IP address that you want to remove.
+{: note}

 ```sh
 ibmcloud oc nlb-dns rm classic --cluster CLUSTER --ip IP --nlb-host SUBDOMAIN [--output json] [-q]